eugenwintersberger/pni-libraries.libpniio/_sources/api/nexus_algorithm.rst.txt

 Algorithms
 ==========

-*libpniio*'s provides an extensive set algorithms related to NeXus.
+*libpninexus*'s provides an extensive set algorithms related to NeXus.
 In particulare related to searching for particular base classes.